Support with managing your money

 You do not need an Appointee if you have a financial Lasting Power of Attorney (details below).

 The Department of Work and Pensions must authorise your Appointee.
 There is no charge for this.
-Details on the Government website.
+Get more advice on this from the Department for Work and Pensions.

-The Government service in charge of this is called the Office of the Public Guardian (OPG).
+The Government service in charge of this is called the Office of the Public Guardian.
 It helps people who need an attorney, and helps attorneys as well.
 It keeps a record of attorneys and deputies, and investigates any complaints about them.
-There’s more about the OPG below.

-If you can still make your own decisions but need someone to make decisions for you for a short time (for example because of illness or during a holiday) you can use an Ordinary Power of Attorney (OPA).
-An OPA can also be used when you want someone to make decisions for you while you can supervise their actions.
-You must be able to make your decisions to use the OPA, so if you want to plan for when you can no longer make decisions use a Lasting Power of Attorney.
+If you can still make your own decisions but need someone to make decisions for you for a short time (for example because of illness or during a holiday) you can use an Ordinary Power of Attorney.
+This can also be used when you want someone to make decisions for you while you can supervise their actions.
+You must be able to make your own decisions to use an Ordinary Power of Attorney, so if you want to plan for when you can no longer make decisions use a Lasting Power of Attorney.

 If you can’t make decisions a Deputy can be responsible for your personal welfare (such as medical treatment), or for your property and finances (called your property and affairs), or both.